 However, West Virginia needs increased and varied crop production to support healthy food initiatives (HFI) taking place around the state.
 Since first becoming involved in 2017 with the HFI in Wetzel County, I have seen the importance of introducing healthy and local produce to schools.
 Kids are eager to learn, making the perfect opportunity for programs like the Kids Pop Markets to be widely successful for both students and farmers.
 Across Wetzel, Preston and Tyler counties, the farmers market travels to the students.
 Students learn firsthand from the farmers about the benefits of local produce.
 They get to taste test new fruits and vegetables they may have otherwise not been exposed to and pick out their favorites to bring home.

-HFI continue to gain more and more traction within communities, but are dependent on the time, money and efforts of farmers.
+HFI continues to gain more and more traction within communities but are dependent on the time, money and efforts of farmers.
 For many specialty crop farmers, every penny counts.
-My farm has a greenhouse and high tunnel, so while I have the space and protection from weather to grow more, the out of pocket costs hinder my production if I’m not sure everything that is harvested will sell.
-Receiving funding up front allows for farmers to continue growing for HFI without worrying about having leftover produce and lost money.
+My farm has a greenhouse and high tunnel, so while I have space and protection from the weather to grow more, the out of pocket costs hinder my production if I’m not sure everything that is harvested will sell.
+Receiving funding upfront allows for farmers to continue growing for HFI without worrying about having leftover produce and lost money.

-The SB 383 will also allow farmers to plan ahead of season and grow according to what the initiatives need and want.
-Currently, farmers have to play a guessing game for the quantity of any one produce that will be needed for programs like the Kids Pop Up Markets.
+The SB 383 will also allow farmers to plan ahead of the season and grow according to what the initiatives need and want.
+Currently, farmers have to play a guessing game for the quantity of anyone produce that will be needed for programs like the Kids Pop Up Markets.
 Without being able to plan ahead of time, farmers are left with either too much produce or not enough to supply the demand.
-If every farmer knows what is needed a head of time, and has the money ahead of time to plant, it would save a tremendous amount of time, stress and money.
+If every farmer knows what is needed ahead of time, and has the money ahead of time to plant, it would save a tremendous amount of time, stress and money.